 Friday: Pizza Night

 Does anyone ever want to cook on a Friday night?
 There’s no better way to usher in the weekend than with pizza, which is why we tend to order them at least every other week.
 The thing is though, making homemade dough is super easy.
 I also happen to have pizza stones, which I find give the crust a nice crispiness.
 So I planned ahead to whip up the crust after work, then I used the leftover secret-veggie tomato sauce as a base and added olives as a topping, which both my kids freakishly love.
-There wasn’t a single slice left, and I wasn’t out 20 bucks with the delivery person.
+There wasn’t a single slice left and I wasn’t out money on delivery..
 Win, win.

 Get the recipe for Roger Mooking’s Buffalo Mozzarella and Tomato Pizza